beginning of content

 Most people who have pneumonia will be able to recover at home.

-Some people will need to be treated in hospital.
-This is more common for people who are:
+Some people will need treatment in hospital.
+This is more common for:

-In hospital you may get fluids through a drip in your arm, as well as antibiotics.
+In hospital you may get fluids through a drip in your arm, as well as other treatments.
 The doctors will also monitor you to see if there is enough oxygen in your blood.

 Taking care of myself

-There are some things you can do to help your recovery:
+There are some things you can do to help your recovery including:

 If you're a smoker you should try to quit smoking.

-Keep well away from things that will irritate your lungs, such as wood fires and cigarette smoke.
+Keep away from things that irritate your lungs, such as wood fires and cigarette smoke.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.